-University of Texas at Dallas political scientist Howard Clarke said O’Rourke has several things going for him: he is young, charismatic, and liberal – which democrats want.
+University of Texas at Dallas political scientist Harold Clarke said O’Rourke has several things going for him: he is young, charismatic, and liberal – which democrats want.
 But Clarke pointed out those same characteristics might be liabilities in a general election: a lack of substantive policy-making experience, and liberal stances that might be too left-leaning for moderates.

 Clarke said O’Rourke’s recent loss to Ted Cruz in the 2018 Senate campaign is not necessarily a bad thing.

 “I think losing as a Democrat - a liberal Democrat – and losing by only about 2 points to an incumbent senator in Texas, paradoxically shows strength rather than weakness,” Clarke said.

 Solis said O’Rourke’s showing in that campaign proves Texas is a battleground in 2020.